 that’s still a big way that they're engaging consumers as well.

 So you've seen us make those available through Local Inventory Ads,

-curbside pickup that can be highlighted right inside the Local Inventory Ad,
+with kerbside pickup that can be highlighted right inside the Local Inventory Ad.

 and we recently put new filters in for the consumer so that consumers can toggle

 and say they're looking for local inventory or they're looking to engage a small business.

 MARIE: I remember how dealing with different platforms can be super challenging.

 I remember the fear of the applications, the complexity,